ELEMENTS FOUND IN OUR WORSHIP SERVICE

 There are two sacraments - the Lord’s Supper and Baptism, and they are a means of grace wherein God calls and consecrates His people unto holy service.
 In the Lord’s Supper we feast by faith upon the risen and reigning Lord, and are nourished to pursue righteousness and the kingdom of Christ.
 In covenant Baptism, the promise of God unto salvation is offered and held out to those who receive by faith the grace testified to in the washing of the Spirit, signed and sealed in Baptism.

-As God gets the first word in this dialog between God and man, it is fitting that He has the last and final word as well.
+As God gets the first word in this dialogue between God and man, it is fitting that He has the last and final word as well.
 And His final word to us who are in Christ, is a word of His blessing.
 As our King and Great High Priest, Christ blessed us in the covenant graces and sends us out to live for His glory and righteousness as we are covered in His mercy, grace, and peace.